-What we know about the early days of the United Methodist Church in Indiana and DePauw University comes from the written records of the nineteenth century, saved and passed on to the Archives.
+What we know about the history of the United Methodist Church in Indiana and DePauw University comes from the written records of the past, saved in the Archives.
 Future historians will learn of the two institutions through records which the Archives collects and preserves today.
 The Archives also serves the present by relieving offices of inactive files and by providing a central source of information about people, events and buildings of the University and the Church.

 Why transfer records?